 Walking and bicycling improves health, reduces your transportation costs, facilitates unplanned social encounters, provides an improved sense of neighborhood unity and fosters environmental conservation.

 Bicycles are especially efficient for trips of three miles or less and the League of American Bicyclists has rated the City as a "Bronze" level Bicycle Friendly Community for ten years!
 City Council passed a Complete Streets Policy in 2011 and added a checklist in spring 2016.

 Benefits Saves Money: You could save a bundle on car insurance by switching to a bicycle.
-This tool can help estimate your transportation costs.
+This commuter-cost-calculator can help estimate your transportation costs.

 Safer Streets: Communities with higher rates of walking and bicycling tend to have lower crash rates for all travel modes.